 At some point, no matter how much of a joy (or hell) it’s been, every project must come to an end.
 When they do, it’s not enough to simply watch it fade away through the rearview mirror; you have to make sure all the i’s have been dotted and the t’s have been crossed—and that means a construction punch list.
 If you haven’t yet implemented this in your checklist of successful project closeout, it’s time to do so today.

 The first step in cleaning up your punch list game?
 Understanding the basics.
 Below, we’ll cover what a construction punch list is, what’s included in them, which phase of the process they’re used in and who’s responsible for their oversight.
-With a better understanding of why punch lists are important, you’ll be able to refine your process and streamline your project closeout.
+With a better understanding of why punch lists are important in construction, you’ll be able to refine your process and streamline your project closeout.

-In regards to construction today, the Business Dictionarydefines a punch list as, “Listing of items requiring immediate attention” and as a “Document listing work that does not conform to contract specifications, usually attached to the certificate of substantial completion.
+In regards to construction today, the Business Dictionary defines a construction punch list as, “Listing of items requiring immediate attention” and as a “Document listing work that does not conform to contract specifications, usually attached to the certificate of substantial completion.
 The contractor must correct the punch list work before receiving payment.”

 While punch lists are not strictly speaking mandatory, points out Construction Claims Monthly, they are a widespread and traditional process that occurs toward the end of any construction project.